autoplot/documentation/javadoc/org/das2/qds/ops/Ops_a.md

-# org.das2.qds.ops.OpsA fairly complete set of operations for QDataSets, including binary operations
+# org.das2.qds.ops.Ops

- like "add" and "subtract", but also more abstract (and complex) operations like smooth and fftPower.
+A fairly complete set of operations for QDataSets, including binary operations like "add" and "subtract", but also more abstract (and complex) operations like smooth and fftPower.
 Most operations check data units and validity, but consult the documentation for each function.

  These operations are all available in Jython scripts, and some, like add, are connected to operator symbols like +.

 ***
 <a name="PI"></a>
 # PI